HoraceLuBFA/color-palette-generator/README.md

 If a prebuilt app is available on the project’s Releases page:

-1. Download `ColorPaletteGenerator.app` (or the archive) and unzip.
+1. Download `ColorPaletteGenerator.app` .zip archive and unzip.
 2. Double-click to run.
 On first launch, you may need to right-click → Open, or allow apps from identified developers in System Settings.

-If no prebuilt is provided, see the sections below to run from source or build locally.

 ### Run From Source